aosabook/500lines/same-origin-policy/doc/chapter.md

 Note that domains and paths, unlike URLs, are treated as if they have no structure -- a simplification.
 The keyword `lone` (which can be read "less than or equal to one") says that each URL has at most one port.
 The path is the string that follows the host name in the URL, and which (for a simple static server) corresponds to the file path of the resource; we're assuming that it's always present, but can be an empty path.

-Now we need some clients and servers:
+Let us introduce clients and servers, each of which contains a mapping from paths to resources:

 ```alloy
 abstract sig Endpoint {}